CLEVELAND — In 2019, the state of Ohio had 450 documented cases of human trafficking, according to the National Human Trafficking Hotline.

-Panelists will discuss Ohio’s poor score on the report card, and talk about their efforts to improve services and access to justice for trafficking survivors, in addition to other issues.
+Panelists also talked about their efforts to improve services and access to justice for trafficking survivors, in addition to other issues.

-One of the panelists will be Alicia Ley, a human trafficking survivor who now works as program coordinator at the Collaborative.
+One of the panelists was Alicia Ley, a human trafficking survivor who now works as program coordinator at the Collaborative.
 Ley was trafficked by a family member and at age 14 was sold in middle-class homes and hotels.

 “I think it’s important to continue to have a panel because vulnerable people are still being exploited and brought and sold for sex within Northeast Ohio," says Ley.
 “So I guess until that ends, it’s going to be an important message to bring about education and awareness.”

 According to a report by the University of Cincinnati there were 1,032 known human trafficking victims in Ohio in 2019.